Skip To Content

 • Silverstone SUPRA®

-Plas-Tech coatings specialize’s in high-performance coatings for any industry – for pricing on our Teflon™ coating services, or to simply to find out what coatings are right for you, submit a free request for quote today.
+Plas-Tech coatings specializes in high-performance coatings for any industry – for pricing on our industrial Teflon coating, or to simply find out what coatings are right for you, submit a free request for a quote today.

 About Teflon™ Coatings

-Teflon™ industrial coatings can be used on aluminum, carbon steel, stainless steel, steel alloys, brass, magnesium, and other metals, as well as on non-metallics; such as glass, fiberglass, some rubber, and plastics.
+Teflon™ industrial coatings can be used on aluminum, carbon steel, stainless steel, steel alloys, brass, magnesium, and other metals, as well as on non-metallics, such as glass, fiberglass, some rubber, and plastics.
 Optimum adhesion is obtained by roughening the surface prior to application of the coating.
 Thermal processing is then required to cure the coated product.

 Plas-Tech serves an endless list of industries.
 The reason why we serve so many industries is due to the diverse characteristics of Teflon™ and the other fluoropolymer coatings we apply.
-Did you know that in addition to having the lowest coefficient of friction of any solid material known to man, that Teflon™ is non-wetting, has a high dielectric strength, almost universal chemical resistance, and in many cases is thermally resistant to 500°F.
+Did you know that in addition to having the lowest coefficient of friction of any solid material known to man, Teflon™ is non-wetting, has a high dielectric strength, almost universal chemical resistance, and in many cases is thermally resistant to 500°F.

 Non-Stick